 where:

-i=112OUFit is the summation of the total number of unplanned outages for all customers on the Service Provider’s network sourced from quarterly reports submitted to Energy Safe Victoria for the 12 months in Calendar Year t;
+i=112OUFit is the summation of the total number of unplanned outages for all customers on the Service Provider’s network sourced from quarterly reports submitted to Energy Safe Victoria for the 12 months July to June in Year t;

-Cjt is total customers of the Service Provider sourced from December quarterly reports submitted to Energy Safe Victoria in Calendar Year t.
+Cjt is total customers of the Service Provider sourced from June quarterly reports submitted to Energy Safe Victoria in Year t.

-Calculate the arithmetic average of the annual publicly reported gas leaks for mains of the Service Provider for each of the four Calendar Years from 1 January 2018 to 31 December 2021, as reported to Energy Safe Victoria, adjusted to remove leaks identified as a result of leak surveys.
+Calculate the arithmetic average of the annual publicly reported gas leaks for mains of the Service Provider for each of the four years from 1 July 2023 to 30 June 2027, as reported to Energy Safe Victoria, adjusted to remove leaks identified as a result of leak surveys.

-Calculate the arithmetic average of the annual publicly reported gas leaks for services of the Service Provider for each of the four Calendar Years from 1 January 2018 to 31 December 2021, as reported to Energy Safe Victoria.
+Calculate the arithmetic average of the annual publicly reported gas leaks for services of the Service Provider for each of the four years from 1 July 2023 to 30 June 2027, as reported to Energy Safe Victoria.

-Calculate the arithmetic average of the annual publicly reported gas leaks for meters of the Service Provider for each of the four Calendar Years from 1 January 2018 to 31 December 2021, as reported to Energy Safe Victoria.
+Calculate the arithmetic average of the annual publicly reported gas leaks for meters of the Service Provider for each of the four years from 1 July 2023 to 30 June 2027, as reported to Energy Safe Victoria.

 Convert each of the averages from the measures in paragraphs (1), (2), (3), (4) and (5) above into index scores using the following formula: